Configuration

 Cross-Schedule Availability

-The cross-schedule availability configuration can be used to automatically generate availability information for a schedule based on the assignments that are present in another schedule.
+The cross-schedule availability feature can be used to automatically generate availability information for a schedule based on the assignments that are present in another schedule.

-The availabilty information generated by cross-schedule availability configuration will be used with the same weight and purposes as availability information that has been individually supplied by members from their calendars.
+The availabilty information generated by cross-schedule availability configurations will be used with the same weight and purposes as availability information that has been individually supplied by members from their calendars.

 Configuring cross-schedule availability requires 3 pieces of information: